THE NEUROSCIENCE

 Timing Precision

-The 300ms latency represents the brain's processing time from perception to recognition - too fast for conscious manipulation but slow enough for accurate measurement.
+The 300ms latency is the brain's processing window from perception to recognition — too fast for conscious manipulation but slow enough for precise EEG measurement.

 Amplitude Significance